Althories/vrm-porting-guide-troubleshooting/post-compilation.md

 > A3: This is a result of using the pre-proportion trick model smd.
 Make sure you used the model dmx from your proportion trick export.

-Q4: Warning: Too many bone influences per vertex.
-This can pop up again if you needed to reduce polycount.

 Q4: My model compiled, but it's stuck in a T-pose!

 > A4: It's likely that the skeleton wasn't properly identified by Crowbar.
 You may have forgotten to rename the bones, or there was a misstep during proportion trick.
 Checking for the first is easy,